Measuring AC Voltage with an AC to AC power adapter

 Improving the quality of the bias source

-This relatively simple voltage bias source does have some limitations, see the Buffered Voltage Bias Circuit for a circuit that offers enhanced performance.
+This relatively simple voltage bias source does have some limitations.
+See Buffered Voltage Bias for a circuit that offers enhanced performance.

 Notes on Mains Voltage Limits